 Symptoms of an obstructing stone can vary.
 Most often, patients will complain of pain in their sides.
 This pain may also move toward the front of the abdomen or to the groin area.

 If your child is suspected to have kidney stones, we'll perform a physical exam and take a careful medical history, not just of your child’s stone episodes, but any family history of stone disease.
+Blood and urine tests can help to determine the cause of the kidney stone.

 Imaging studies can give your urologist information about the size, location and number of stones that are causing the symptoms.
 A simple X-ray of the abdomen is sometimes enough to pinpoint a stone in the area of the kidneys or ureters.
 A renal bladder ultrasound (RBUS) may be ordered to help find a stone and look for any signs of blockage.
 If the X-ray film or RBUS does not provide enough information to make a diagnosis, an abdominal/pelvic CT scan will be done.
 This test can detect almost all types of urinary stones.